Table of Contents

 Apply a drop of tea tree oil to a cotton swab and dab the afflicted area with the swab to treat acne.
 It's important to use tea tree oil that is pure and undiluted, as diluted products may be less effective.

-However, tea tree oil can irritate the skin if used in excessive amounts or if you have sensitive skin.
+However, tea tree oil can irritate the skin if used excessively or if you have sensitive skin.
 It's important to do a patch test before applying it to a larger area and use it sparingly until you know how your skin reacts.
-Additionally, tea tree oil should not be ingested, and pregnant or breastfeeding women should avoid using it.
+Tea tree oil should not be ingested, and pregnant or breastfeeding women should avoid using it.

 While tea tree oil can be an effective natural remedy for acne, it may not be appropriate for everyone.
 If your acne is severe or accompanied by other symptoms such as fever or pain, it's important to seek medical attention.